Consumer-Directed Waiver Services

 - A person cannot be simultaneously enrolled in more than one waiver program but may be listed on the waiting list for another waiver program as long as criteria are met for both waiver programs.

-- DMAS payment for services under a waiver shall be considered payment in full and no balance billing by the provider to the waiver individual, family/caregiver, Employer of Record (EOR), or any other family member of the waiver individual shall be permitted.
+- DMAS payment for services under a waiver shall be considered payment in full and no balance billing by the provider to the person, family/caregiver, Employer of Record (EOR), or any other family member of the person shall be permitted.

 - Additional voluntary payments or gifts from family members shall not be accepted by providers of services.